indigo-dc/bdocker/doc/configuration.md

 |                 | ``base_url``         |Docker server url.
 It could be a http link
 |                 |                      |or a socket link (unix://var/run/docker.sock)

+The parameter ``time_out`` is important for syncorinized long docker executions, since the server will reset the request in case it exceed this time.
+The working node daemon raise this exception in case this time is exceeded:
+    [2016-07-18 14:06:44 +0000] [21197] [CRITICAL] WORKER TIMEOUT (pid:21206)

 ##Client configuration